csci-491-ride-book/rsbs/documentation/doc.md

 ## Developer Documentation

 This one is a bit more complicated.
+The most annoying part being the setup.

 #### Enviroment Setup